MicrosoftDocs/well-architected/well-architected/ai/mlops-genaiops.md

 Typically, AI workloads involve traditional code deployments.
 You can choose to handle model deployment alongside the code or separately in its own lifecycle.
 The former approach is preferable.
 Be prepared to package models and inference endpoints with workload deployment to keep AI operations primarily focused on data preparation, training/fine-tuning, grounding data management, and monitoring.

-Re-evaluate how the following assets can be tailored to cover the entire MLOps and GenAIOps lifecycle, from preproduction to production:
+Reevaluate how the following assets can be tailored to cover the entire MLOps and GenAIOps lifecycle, from preproduction to production:

 - Infrastructure-as-code (IaC) tools
 - CI/CD pipelines